GMOD/Apollo/docs/Troubleshooting.md

 Typically, the default memory allowance for the Java Virtual Machine (JVM) is too low.
-The memory requirements for Web Apollo will depend on many variables, but in general, we recommend at least 1g for the heap size and 256m for the PermGen size as a starting point.
+The memory requirements for Web Apollo will depend on many variables, but in general, we recommend at least 512g for the maximum memory and 512m for the minimum, though a 2 GB maximum seems to be optimal for most server configurations.

 #### Suggested Tomcat memory settings

 ```
-export CATALINA_OPTS="-Xms512m -Xmx1g \
+export CATALINA_OPTS="-Xms512m -Xmx2g \
         -XX:+CMSClassUnloadingEnabled \
         -XX:+CMSPermGenSweepingEnabled \
         -XX:+UseConcMarkSweepGC"